-Russia criticises US as final nuclear warhead treaty set to expire
+Last Russia-US treaty on nuclear arms control set to expire

 - list 3 of 3Russia’s new nuclear-powered missile

+The Russian Ministry of Foreign Affairs said that the US had not responded to President Vladimir Putin’s proposal to keep observing the missile and warhead limits in the treaty for another 12 months.

-“We assume that the parties to the New START treaty are no longer bound by any obligations or symmetrical declarations within the context of the treaty,” the Russian Foreign Ministry said in a statement on Wednesday.
+“We assume that the parties to the New START treaty are no longer bound by any obligations or symmetrical declarations within the context of the treaty,” the ministry said.

 “Essentially, our ideas are being deliberately ignored.
 This [US] approach appears mistaken and regrettable,” it said.

-New START, which stands for Strategic Arms Reduction Treaty, limits the deployment of strategic nuclear weapons, those designed to hit an adversary’s key political, military and industrial centres.
+New START, which stands for Strategic Arms Reduction Treaty, limits the deployment of strategic nuclear weapons, or those designed to hit an adversary’s key political, military and industrial centers.

 Deployed weapons or warheads are those in active service and available for rapid use as opposed to those that are in storage or awaiting dismantlement.

+The treaty was a 10-year agreement signed by then-US President Barack Obama and Dmitry Medvedev, a close ally of Putin who served a single term as Russia’s president from 2008 to 2012.
+It came into effect in 2011.

+The treaty was extended in 2021 for five more years after US President Joe Biden took office.

-The expiry of the treaty means that Moscow and Washington will both be free to increase missile numbers and deploy hundreds more strategic warheads, although this poses logistical challenges and will take time.
+The expiration of the accord means that Moscow and Washington will both be free to increase missile numbers and deploy hundreds more strategic warheads, although this poses logistical challenges and will take time.

-Despite the expiry of the treaty, US President Donald Trump has expressed interest in a new agreement to restrict nuclear weapons.
+US President Donald Trump initially suggested that he was open to the idea of an extension and has often spoken about his desire for nuclear disarmament.

-During an interview with The New York Times in January, Trump said of the New START treaty: “If it expires, it expires. … We’ll just do a better agreement.”
+But in January, he brushed off New START’s expiration, telling The New York Times: “If it expires, it expires.
+We’ll do a better agreement.”

 Trump has also called for China to be involved in any future nuclear talks.